zotune/auto-install/README.md

 _protip: you can also save the `mklink` command in notepad and run it as a `.bat` file_

+**One of the installers I tried did not run silently:**
+Create an [issue](https://github.com/zotune/auto-install/issues).
+Describe the problem and be sure to include `strings2.txt` which should have been created next to `auto-install.ahk` when it scanned for silent install parameters.

 **Uses the following binaries/modules:**
 * [strings2](https://github.com/glmcdona/strings2/releases) by **Geoff McDonald**
 * [WatchFolder()](https://www.autohotkey.com/boards/viewtopic.php?f=6&t=8384&hilit=watch) by **just me**